-Student Name: Student Phone # Students who have a positive QuantiFERON-Gold T must complete the TB Screening Tool that document The student must also obtain a 1-view chest x-ray with be immediately submitted to the Director of Clinical of Nursing. ts the presence or absence of TB symptoms. ithin 48 hrs.
-All above documentation must If the student has a positive TB test and has symptom with findings consistent with TB, the student must be • • The student will not be permitted to continue in class clearance from the student's healthcare provider is studesignee.
-Because TB is a reportable infectious disease, the D Clinic at the Southern Nevada Health District of all consistent with TB or a Chest x-ray report with findi students with a positive TB test and symptoms The address for the Southern Nevada Health District 280 S. Decatur Blvd Las Vegas, NV 89107 702-759-1364 is: If you have any questions, please feel free to contact me at (801) 878-1100.
-Director of Clinical Resources
+Student Name:St tudent Phone # Students who have a positive QuantiFERON-Gold TB Screening Tool that documents the presence or absence also obtain a 1-view chest x-ray within 48 hrs.
+All about submitted to the Director of Clinical Resource at Roser e of TB symptoms.
+The student must ove documentation must be immediately If the student has a positive TB test and has symptoms with findings consistent with TB, the student must be s The student will not be permitted to continue in classes clearance from the student's healthcare provider is subdesignee.
+Because TB is a reportable infectious disease, the Direction of the Southern Nevada Health District of all st consistent with TB or a Chest x-ray report with finding audents with a positive TB test and symptoms The address for the Southern Nevada Health District is 280 S. Decatur Blvd Las Vegas, NV 89107 702-759-1364 : If you have any questions, please feel free to contact the ne Director of Clinical Resources.
+Director of Clinical Resources Roseman University College of Nursing

-Appendix H - Reporting TB Symptoms/Findings
+Appendix G - Reporting TB Symptoms/Findings-Utah